RubtsovAV/mui-symbols-material/README.md

 ## Filled Version

 Each icon also comes in a filled version, providing a different aesthetic and allowing for greater versatility in their usage.

-## Weights

-Icons are available in multiple weights (100, 200, ..., 700), providing flexibility in design and emphasis.

 ## Design Specifications